Nursing Simulation Labs and Skills Labs

 At the heart of these mock scenarios are state-of-the-art medical manikins.
 Controlled by your simulation instructors, these manikins don’t just look human; they act it, too.
 From simulating a variety of conditions — such as allergic reactions, blood loss and cardiac arrest — and responding to medical procedures to describing their symptoms and asking questions, these patient simulators allow you to actively engage in patient assessment and care.

-However, the learning opportunities don’t stop when your simulation ends.
+However, the learning opportunities don’t stop when your nursing simulation labs end.
 Afterward, you and your lab group will watch recordings of each scenario and discuss how it went.
 This not only allows you to learn from your and other students’ mistakes, it also provides your instructor guidance on what he or she needs to focus on to best help you.

 Contact us to learn more about how our ABSN skills and simulation labs prepare you for a future in nursing.